 Chimpanzees are tropical primates commonly described as omnivores.
 In the wild, however, they are specialized fruit-eaters with fruits as their primary food source.
-Thus chimpanzees are also referred to as frugivores in most scientific literature and are correctly classified as frugivorous omnivores.
+Chimpanzees are referred to as frugivores in scientific literature and are classified as frugivorous omnivores.

 What do chimpanzees eat in the wild?